nhtua/greencam/README.md

   $ cd /path/to/greencam
   $ npm install
   ```
 3. Edit your application shortcut.
 I'm using Linux, but Windows should be similar.
-The ideas is to add some options to the starting command which enables OBS loading a webpage with a WebCam.
+The idea is to add some options to the starting command, which enables OBS loading a webpage with a WebCam.
   ```
   $ cd /usr/share/applications/
   $ ls | grep obs